Empowerment zone: Tax incentives and bonds

+Empowerment Zones (EZs)

-Qualifying businesses in EZs are eligible for employment credits (up to $3,000 yearly per EZ resident employed).
+Qualifying businesses in EZs are eligible for employment credits (up to $3,000 yearly per Enterprise Zone resident employed).
 Qualifying EZ businesses are also eligible for low-cost loans through EZ facility bonds, increased Section 179 tax deductions, partial-exclusion of tax on capital gains upon the sale of certain assets, and other incentives.
-Qualifying businesses in RCs are also eligible for employment credits (up to $1,500 yearly per RC resident employed).

-Qualifying RC businesses are also eligible for a 0% tax on the capital gains of assets sold, provided the business holds the asset at least five years.
-Businesses in RCs that build or substantially rehabilitate commercial property may also be eligible for up to $10 million in Commercial Revitalization Deductions to rapidly increase their depreciation schedules.
-For detailed information on all RC/EZ tax incentives, including which tax forms to file to claim the incentives, read IRS Publication 954, Tax Incentives for Distressed Communities.

-The empowerment zone employment credit provides businesses with an incentive to hire individuals who both live and work in an empowerment zone.
+The EZ employment credit provides businesses with an incentive to hire individuals who both live and work in an empowerment zone.
 (An exception applies to the Washington, DC empowerment zone.
 Individuals who work in the Washington, DC empowerment zone may live anywhere in the District of Columbia.)
-You can claim the credit if you pay or incur “qualified zone wages” to a “qualified zone employee”.
+The credit can be claimed if the individuals pay or incur “qualified zone wages” to a “qualified zone employee”.
 The credit is 20% of the qualified zone wages paid or incurred during a calendar year.
-The amount of qualified zone wages you can use to figure the credit cannot be more than $15,000 for each employee for each calendar year.
+The amount of qualified zone wages used to figure the credit cannot be more than $15,000 for each employee for each calendar year.
 As a result, the credit can be as much as $3,000 (20% of $15,000) per qualified zone employee each year.